alloystory/cs2103t_duke/tutorials/javaFxTutorialPart1.md

 ### If you are using Gradle

-Update your `build.gradle` to include the following lines:
+UpDateTime your `build.gradle` to include the following lines:
 ```groovy
 repositories {
     mavenCentral()